-Where possible, people are involved in developing the service including:• deciding how they choose to spend their day• planning activities and outings• decisions around personal care and how and when help is provided• devising menus and the timing and place of meals, and• people are consulted when alterations to their living space is planned.
+People are actively involved in developing the service including: • deciding how they choose to spend their day • planning activities and outings • decisions around personal care and how and when help is provided • devising menus and the timing and place of meals, and • people are consulted when alterations to their living space is planned.
+When it is possible and appropriate for them to do so.